dkz2r/latex-novice-academic-publishing/episodes/09-cross-references.md

 `cleveref` package, which can automatically detect the type of element being referenced and insert the appropriate name.
 For more details about this, refer to the references section.

+`cleveref` allows the format of cross-references to be formatted automatically, so that the "type" of the referenced element (e.g., figure, table, section) is included in the reference text.
+The `\cref` command is used to create these references.

 :::

 ::: callout